needbee/polyglot.me/README.md

 To add or modify a feature or tool:

 - Fork this repository
-- Make the appropriate changes
+- Make the appropriate changes.
+If you are adding a new tool, you can generate an empty tool json file by cd'ing to the shell directory and running 'node generate-tool-json.js mytoolname'
 - If you added a new tool, add it to the _list.json file
 - Validate your json using the JsonLint [web site](http://jsonlint.com) or [command line tool](https://github.com/zaach/jsonlint)